rabarbers/pascal.wallet.connector/README.md

 * Operation.Amount for SendToAsync returns sent Pasc, but for SendDataAsync it returns sent Pasc + transaction fee.
 * It is not clear if Block.Nonce field represents meaningful value.
 * GetWalletAccountsAsync returns empty array if parameter encodedPublicKey or b58PublicKey is provided.
-* Wallet RPC methods 'checkepasa' and 'validateepasa' returns response object which does not correspond JSON RPC specification and field 'account' sometimes can return numeric value, sometimes - string.
-Currently Pascal.Wallet.Connector does not support these methods.
+* Wallet RPC methods 'checkepasa' and 'validateepasa' supported in latest development version or in next expected Pascal Wallet release: 5.7.
 * VerifyMessageAsync might return true even if wrong digest message is supplied.
 Requires more investigation.
 Use on your own risk.

 ### For technical support contact Rabarbers and be polite